feeroz123/SeleniumPython_POM_Behave_BDD_HybridFramework/README.md

 Command to trigger the test execution with the Allure reporting generation:
 `behave -f allure_behave.formatter:AllureFormatter -o reports/ features`

-To server the Allure Report from a local server:
+To serve the Allure Report from a local server:
 `allure serve reports/`

 To generate an HTML report from the Allure report files:
-`allure generate --single-file reports/`
+`allure generate --single-file reports/ --clean`

 The output report gets created as: **allure-report/index.html**